NoFoxTuGiv/SevenSegmentTest/README.md

 This is a simple Arduino project which demonstrates how to control a 7-segment display using a single push button.
 Each press of the button increments the displayed digit from `0` through `9`, then wraps back to `0`.

+You can find the tinkercad for this project [HERE](https://www.tinkercad.com/things/bkXb4d2VuoZ-seven-segment-counter).

 ---

 ## Table of Contents